 CIOB Building Conservation Certification Scheme

-The CIOB Building Conservation Certification Scheme launches in June 2017 in response to a growing demand for ‘certified’ conservation specialists.
+The CIOB Building Conservation Certification Scheme launched in June 2017 in response to a growing demand for ‘certified’ conservation specialists.

 The Scheme is open to those who hold at least a HNC/HND in Conservation and have typically three years’ relevant experience working in the following roles: